junxit/us-congress-bills-116/bill.md

   - **(2)** dissemination at industry conferences;
   - **(3)** coordination with information dissemination programs relating to recycling of electronic devices in general;
   - **(4)** demonstration projects; and
-  - **(5)** educational materials for the public produced in conjunction with State and local governments or nonprofit organizations on the problems and solutions related to reuse and recycling of photovoltaic devices.
+  - **(5)** educational materials for the public produced in conjunction with State, Tribal, and local governments or nonprofit organizations on the problems and solutions related to reuse and recycling of photovoltaic devices.
 - **(e)** *Photovoltaic materials physical property database*
   - **(1)** *In general* Not later than September 1, 2021, the Secretary shall establish a comprehensive physical property database of materials for use in photovoltaic devices.
 Such database shall include—
     - **(A)** identification of materials used in photovoltaic devices;